azizjalelb/icmdocs/enghub/ServiceDocs/TeamDocs/DataPlatform/MappingAPIs/b2p_d2b_p2b_technical_design_doc.md

 This document proposes the high-level design architecture and also the low-level design for Build2Deployment and Deployment2Build APIs.

 Our primary goal is to build functionality which will allow us to give a Azure DevOps (ADO) build provide all the deployment information across different orchestrators, AzDeployer, Pilotfish, ExpressV2 (currently in scope) and vice versa, given a deployment Id and deployment system, we will provide ADO build details.
-This document presents the API Contracts for the two APIs that FCM Team will implement, Build2Deployment and Deployment2Build APIs:
+This document presents the API Contracts for the two APIs that FCM Team will implement, Build2Deployment, Payload2Build and Deployment2Build APIs:

 - **Build2Deployment(B2D)**: Given an Azure DevOps (ADO) build, namely Azure DevOps Organization Name, Azure DevOps Project ID and AzureDevOps BuildId, return in response a list of all deployment across all deployment systems (AzDeployer, Pilotfish, ExpressV2).
 - **Deployment2Build(D2B)**:  Given a deploymentId and a deployment source, return the list of Azure DevOps (ADO) builds which have been deployed with this deployment.
+- **Payload2Build(D2B)**:  Given a payload and a deployment source, return the list of Azure DevOps (ADO) builds.

 ## SLAs